TarynEwens/te-eleventy-netlifyCMS/pages/about.md

 <p>In my experience, fostering an environment where individuals feel empowered to share their ideas freely not only enhances creativity but also leads to innovative solutions.
 I firmly believe that diversity in perspectives drives better outcomes, and I am committed to advocating for inclusive practices that celebrate differences and promote equity.</p>

 <p>If you believe my background and expertise could benefit your team, I'm always open to new opportunities.
-Feel free to reach out via email of LinkedIn (both at the bottom of this page) - I'd welcome the chance to speak with you!</p>
+Feel free to reach out via <a href="mailto:hello@tarynewens.com">email</a> or <a href="https://www.linkedin.com/in/tarynewens/">LinkedIn</a> - I'd welcome the chance to speak with you!</p>
 </section>
 <section class="aboutWork">
   <h3 className={utilStyles.h3}>Things I’ve worked on</h3>